Human Generated Radiation is Harming Wildlife

 - There is a lack of data and no control group

-The report goes on to state that although there is ample information on the impacts of EMR on human health, “these results cannot be extrapolated to reflect impacts on wildlife since the impact highly varies even within [the] same species depending on multiple factors such as body size, age, earthing, fat content in the body, objects in the immediate vicinity, and so on.”
+The report states that although there is ample information on the impacts of EMR on human health, “these results cannot be extrapolated to reflect impacts on wildlife since the impact highly varies even within [the] same species depending on multiple factors such as body size, age, earthing, fat content in the body, objects in the immediate vicinity, and so on.”

-Moreover, some animals respond to stimuli at far subtler levels than our measuring devices can discern thus adding further to our not having a full understanding of the impacts of EMR on animals.
+Moreover, some animals respond to stimuli at far subtler levels than our measuring devices can discern thus adding further to our inability to understand the impacts of EMR on wildlife.

 Unfortunately, here in the US, industry and our government have chosen a very different course – that of unleashing millions of new “small cells” throughout the country, in both rural as well as urban areas.

-WHAT WE DO KNOW SO FAR ABOUT HARMS TO WILDLIFE
+WHAT WE KNOW SO FAR ABOUT HARMS TO WILDLIFE

 In an attempt to give us a visceral understanding of what’s going on at the cellular level when living beings are bombarded by EMR, in an article, Dying Bees: To Gabble or Gobble? author Benjamin Seller gives the following analogy: